 66-1, Hoden, Nikko-shi, Tochigi, 321-1422

-After completion of construction Nikko's Toshogu Shrine main building during the Kan'ei Era (1624–44), many revered artisans remained in this region, passing their advanced skills and techniques to future generations to achieve these craft goods.
+After the completion of the construction of Nikko Toshogu Shrine's main building during the Kan'ei Era (1624–44), many revered artisans remained in this region, passing their advanced skills and techniques to future generations to achieve these craft goods.